NCAA Division III men's volleyball tournament

 The NCAA Division III men's volleyball tournament is the annual tournament organized by the National Collegiate Athletic Association (NCAA), the main governing body for U.S. college sports United States, to determine the national champions of collegiate indoor volleyball among its Division III members.
 It has been held every year since 2012, except for 2020 (this was the newest NCAA championship from 2012 to 2016, when a beach volleyball championship was ended.

-Springfield have been the most successful program, with five titles.
+Springfield have been the most successful program, with six titles, and are the current defending champions.

-Southern Virginia are the defending champions, winning their first championship in 2025.

 History

 The idea of a Division III championship was first floated by several figures in the Eastern Intercollegiate Volleyball Association in the late 1980s, but was long dormant because of NCAA participation rules—50 schools must sponsor a sport before a national championship tournament can be officially sanctioned.
 The main impetus for growth in Division III volleyball had been an unofficial D-III championship tournament known as the Molten Invitational, started in 1997.
 In 2010, the required number of programs was reached, leading to the creation of the D-III championship.